SISTERS DIALOGUE

 education and awareness

 We hold regular healing circles for different groups of Muslim women, youth, and those from under-represented communities as part of our approach to community care.
 We believe in creating curated spaces where participants can be their authentic selves, to learn, grow, heal and resonate with one another.
 We include creative modalities like playback theatre and art therapy, to explore new ways of healing.
-Our circles are facilitated by professional therapists who are culturally-safe.
+Our circles are facilitated by professional therapists who are culturally responsive.

 education and awareness